 - Develop a child-centred climate change curriculum which is now permanently available via this site.
 The curriculum and support resources were co-designed with children and young people, and are designed to support ongoing environmental behaviour change and improvements toward climate change.

-- Network and empower children and young people in the to voice and action their climate change issues and concerns.
+- Network and empower children and young people in the community to voice and action their climate change issues and concerns.
 This step involved connecting children and young people across the northern NSW region in relation to the climate change curriculum and its implementation in primary and secondary schools.
-The network continues via the CC+Me Facebook site.
+The network continues via the Australian Climate Change Kids – ACCK Facebook page.

-A current project (2018-2019) is being led by Dr David Rousell entitled ‘Local Alternatives: Young people’s perceptions of climate change in the local area of Hulme’.
-It is funded by MMU’s Education and Social Research Institute.
+Another project (2018-2019) was led by Dr David Rousell entitled ‘Local Alternatives: Young people’s perceptions of climate change in the local area of Hulme’.
+It was funded by MMU’s Education and Social Research Institute.
 The Local Alternatives project explores young people’s perceptions and experiences of climate change in partnership with a community arts organisation in Hulme (Z-Arts).
 The project builds on the initial CC+Me project (2013-2017) on young people’s responses to climate change in regional Australian communities.
-The project has three objectives:
+The project has two objectives:

 - To explore and give voice to young people’s experiences, perceptions, and conceptualisations of climate change in the local area of Hulme; and